-BIG BANG is a musical work for multimedia with live musical ensemble, narrator and video projections, written and directed by composer/performer Patrick Grant.
-This work results from a collaboration between the composer and astronomer Charles Liu with input from physicist Brian Schwartz.
+Big Bang is a new work of concert theater for narrator, live musical ensemble and projections, written and directed by composer/performer Patrick Grant.
+This work is the result of a collaboration between the composer and astronomer Charles Liu with input from physicist Brian Schwartz.

-These pages document the creation and resultant performance of this piece.
+These pages are meant to document the creation and resultant performance of this piece.

 The piece tells the story of the creation of our Universe as best as we understand it today.
 It is narrated by a central character known as The Astronomer.
-This role was performed by Charles Liu and like all astronomers do, in order to understand what happened at the beginning, he "runs the film in reverse," that is, the story starts out in our present day and moves backwards to, quite literally, the creation of Time.
+This role will be performed by Charles Liu and like all astronomers do, in order to understand what happened at the beginning, he will "run the film in reverse," that is, the story starts out in our present day and moves backwards to, quite literally, the creation of Time.

-Video projections of stellar bodies, scientific diagrams and art add a visual component to the work.
+Projections of stellar bodies, scientific diagrams and art will add a visual component to the work.

 More info at www.strangemusic.com